 Asked what he thought about the day, Khalid said, “It’s so surreal.
 I think that’s kind of how we all feel about the times right now, super surreal.
 But it’s true, it’s our new normal so we’re gonna have to get used to it.”

-To me, this was as surreal as the time when the PI of the New Horizons mission had Brian May compose and perform a song for the fly-by of the distant Kuiper Belt object Ultima Thule (486958 Arrokoth) in 2019.
+It was as surreal as the time when the New Horizons mission had Brian May compose and perform a song for the flyby of the distant Kuiper Belt object Ultima Thule (486958 Arrokoth) in 2019.

-But back to Spaceport America and Hadfield informed us that Khalid holds the record for being the youngest person ever to hit 20 billion streams on Spotify, adding, “What we really need is [sic] ships like this one behind us that can let people get up there — people with your kind of talent to then share it in way that other people can really understand.”
+But back at Spaceport America, Hadfield informed us that Khalid holds the record for being the youngest person ever to hit 20 billion streams on Spotify, adding, “What we really need is ships like this one behind us that can let people get up there — people with your kind of talent to then share it in a way that other people can really understand.”

 I’m not too familiar with Khalid’s work, nor that of DJ Khaled with whom some, it seems, get Khalid confused.
 Although I got confused with another mononymous Khaled.

-When I first heard the name of who was going to be performing a new single at Spaceport America, my aging ears pricked up thinking it was Khaled, the Algerian Raï singer who was huge in the 1990s, only to be let down when I realised it wasn’t him.
-(If you think you haven’t heard that Khaled’s work, but have seen the 1997 sci-fi movie The Fifth Element, you heard it in the flying car chase, for instance.)
+When I first heard the name of who was going to be performing at Spaceport America, my aging ears pricked up thinking it was Khaled, the Algerian Raï singer who was huge in the 1990s, only to be let down when I realised it wasn’t him.

 Onwards and outwards